 What If You Don’t Want To Be A Reference For Someone?

 There may come a time when you are not comfortable being someone’s reference.
 You can always ask the candidate not to list you as a reference due to too much time passing since you’ve worked together, therefore you can’t remember enough about their work to speak for them.
-Another way to avoid being a reference for an unfavorable employee is to simply not return the reference checker’s calls or emails.
+Another way to avoid being a reference for a lackluster employee is to simply avoid returning the reference checker’s calls or emails.
 Finally, if the person checking references manages to get you on the phone and you’re put on the spot, you can say you didn’t work with the candidate long enough or closely enough to accurately describe their work ethic.
 Most people checking references will take the hint, and this will save you from having to say anything uncomfortable.